House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. The Right Soil Makes a Huge Difference

-Different plants have different soil needs, some wildly different from others.
-For example, cacti and succulents need soil that drains faster and keeps their roots relatively dry.
-Vegetables need soil that holds water longer to get enough before it evaporates.
-Many plants are in the middle, needing soil that will stay moist but drain well.
-Choosing the right soil is thus essential, but how do you do that.
-The labels on soil products usually state what type of plant they are perfect for, making it very easy to choose.
+Many plants are in the middle and need soil that will stay moist but drain well.
+Choosing suitable soil is thus essential, but how do you do that?
+The labels on soil products usually state the types of plants they are perfect for, making it very easy to choose.

 5. Choose Garden Containers Larger than 10 Inches in Diameter

-One mistake many folks make when choosing garden containers for potted plants is they choose one that’s far too small.
-Sure, a tiny succulent can go in a tiny pot and be fine for quite a while, but an outdoor plant requires more space.
 That’s why, when buying containers for outdoor plants, you should always go larger than 10 inches (25 centimeters).
 The bigger the container, the more space your plant’s roots will have to grow.
 Also, a bigger pot holds more soil, moisture, and nutrients for your plant.

 potted plants on stairs